Tag Archives: Paper Clip

 A better answer is that they intended to do something to Scully, but didn’t actually get around to it.
 Mulder and Scully stuck their noses where they didn’t belong and a bee took her out first.
 No doubt the Syndicate knew they had been to the site and were monitoring their calls, so when Mulder called 911 and described Scully’s symptoms one of their minions was on hand to intercept her before the real ambulance arrived.

-It’s either that or the Syndicate leads Mulder and Scully magically to the tanker trucks and then to the giant Jiffy Pop poppers, knowing that they’d go inside, releases the bees and programs one of the said bees to sting Scully.
+It’s either that or the Syndicate leads Mulder and Scully magically to the tanker trucks and then to the giant Jiffy Pop poppers, knowing that they’d go inside, releases the bees and programs one of the said bees to sting Scully and not Mulder.
 But it doesn’t sting Scully right away, oh no. It crosses state lines.
 It survives a plane ride.
 It’s instructed to wait until every Shipper in the theater is falling out of their chair in painful anticipation before it strikes.

 My motor functions are being affected.